Formulary Chapter 6: Endocrine system - Full Chapter

 - Approved for managing overweight and obesity in line with NICE guidance within a specialist weight management service (including but not limited to tiers 3 and 4)

-- Also available via NHSE pilot sites involving primary care
+- Also available via NHSE pilot sites involving primary care.

 |